harshxtanwar/harshwardhantanwarPOC/README.md

 1. ivy/functional/frontends/torch/utilities.py **to implement the frontend wrapper**
 2. ivy/ivy_tests/test_ivy/test_frontends/test_torch/test_utilities.py **to implement the test case got the frontend wrapper in torch**

+### 3. Solution - Implementing Torch's Frontend for torch.bincount

+working on it !